si/11ty/posts/blog/2011/dtotm-the-higgs-design-co.md

 His initial reaction was that many people in the region don't tend to shout about what they do, the good things don't get talked about.

-As a whole, people in the Midlands are quite self-deprecating â€“ it seems to be one of our many qualms and we don't defend the area when outsiders say "it's shit".
-In [a recent article by the Independent](http://www.independent.co.uk/news/uk/this-britain/brum-deal-a-second-city-with-a-thirdrate-reputation-2281115.html), Birmingham â€“ the UK's "second city" â€“Â was classed as a third-rate city, which says a lot about the general consensus of the public, compared to people in Manchester and Liverpool who claim London as the "second city".
+As a whole, people in the Midlands are quite self-deprecating "“ it seems to be one of our many qualms and we don't defend the area when outsiders say "it's shit".
+In [a recent article by the Independent](http://www.independent.co.uk/news/uk/this-britain/brum-deal-a-second-city-with-a-thirdrate-reputation-2281115.html), Birmingham "“ the UK's "second city" "“ was classed as a third-rate city, which says a lot about the general consensus of the public, compared to people in Manchester and Liverpool who claim London as the "second city".

 Another fault seems to show that the city is divided.
 For example, two of Birmingham's main creative hubs, the Jewellery Quarter and Digbeth, have specific boundaries with little crossover in their communities, yet both have creatively strong communities.